fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 I tried several achitectures and since I got the best performances with the NVIDIA one I used that model in my project (lines 32-48).

-From an overall point of view, the CNN is made by a Lambda layer and a Cropping layer that normalize and crop the images, respectively.
+From an overall point of view, the CNN is made by a Lambda layer and a Cropping layer that normalizes and crops the images, respectively.
 There are then 5 convolutional layers: the firs three with a 5x5 kernel and 2x2 stride and the last two with a 3x3 kernel and no stride.
 The depth of the 5 layers are 24, 36, 48, 64 and 64, respectively.